aidan-gallagher/aidan-gallagher.github.io/_posts/2021-08-01-continuous-integration-pipeline.md

 ## Tools to run locally

 A task runner should be used to run the tasks.
-This allows
+This allows the developer

-- The developer to easily see the list of tasks which can be run.
+- To easily see the list of tasks which can be run.
-- The developer to ignore the details of how each tool is invoked.
+- To ignore the details of how each tool is invoked.

 The most ubiquitous task runner is GNU Make.
-Taking Make as an example, in the makefile there would be a target for `test-coverage` which defines what needs to happen to generate the coverage report.
+Using it as an example, in the makefile there would be a target for `test-coverage` which defines what needs to happen to generate the coverage report.
 The user simply invokes `make test-coverage` to generate the report without worrying about how it is generated.

 Depending on the projects main programming language and build system you may choose to use a different tool such as CMake (with add_custom_target) or Python Invoke.